 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments-Credit Losses," which changes the impairment model for most financial assets and certain other instruments.
 For trade and other receivables, held-to-maturity debt securities, loans and other instruments, companies will be required to use a new forward-looking "expected loss" model that generally will result in the earlier recognition of allowances for losses.
-For available-for-sale debt securities with unrealized losses, companies will measure credit losses in a manner similar to what they do today, except that the losses will be recognized as allowances rather than as reductions in the amortized cost of the securities.
-Companies will have to disclose more information, including the information they use to track credit quality by year of origination for most financing receivables.
-Companies will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is adopted.
-This standard is effective for the Company on January 1, 2020.
-The Company continues to evaluate this new standard on its trade and other receivables but does not expect a material impact on its consolidated financial statements.
+For available-forsale debt securities with unrealized losses, companies will measure credit losses in a manner similar to what they do today, except that the losses will be recognized as allowances rather than as reductions in the amortized cost of the securities.
+Companies will have to disclose additional information, including information they use to track credit quality by year of origination for most financing receivables.
+Companies will apply the ASU's provisions as a cumulative-effect adjustment, if any, to retained earnings as of the beginning of the first reporting period in which the guidance is adopted.

-In May 2019, the FASB issued ASU 2019-05, "Financial Instruments-Credit Losses (Topic 326): Targeted Transition Relief" which provides transition relief for ASU 2016-13 by providing entities with an alternative to irrevocably elect the fair value option for eligible financial assets measured at amortized cost upon adoption of the new credit losses standard.
-Certain eligibility requirements must be met, the election must be applied on an instrument-by-instrument basis, and the election is not available for either available-for-sale or held-to-maturity debt securities.
-The effective date is the same as ASU 2016-13, January 1, 2020.
-The Company continues to evaluate this new standard but does not expect a material impact on its consolidated financial statements.
+Related to ASU No. 2016-13 discussed above, in May 2019, the FASB issued ASU 2019-05, "Financial Instruments-Credit Losses (Topic 326): Targeted Transition Relief" which provides transition relief for ASU 2016-13 by providing entities with an alternative to irrevocably electing the fair value option for eligible financial assets measured at amortized cost upon adoption of the new credit losses standard.
+Certain eligibility requirements must be met and the election must be applied on an instrument-by-instrument basis.
+The election is not available for either available-for-sale or held-to-maturity debt securities.
+The Company will adopt both ASU 2016-13 and ASU 2019-05 on January 1, 2023.
+The adoption of ASU 2016-13 and ASU 2019-05 are not expected to have a material impact on the Company's consolidated financial statements.